bihaox/CALM/docs/final.md

 ## Project Summary

 We propose Context Aware Language Generator for Minecraft(CALM), a framework for generating environment aware, style specific text snippets in Minecraft.
 Specifically, our agent will recognize the surrounding environment, which we refer to as context, to generate short stories that are coherent to the received environment.
 For example, given a river flowing near the agent as context and a user defined style such as horror story style, the agent should be able to generate short text snippets that contain string “river” in the style of horror stories.
+Concretely, we decided that our system will support generation of the following six styles: superhero, action, drama, horror, thriller, and sci_fi.
+Meanwhile, our system could take into account discrete blocks, composite blocks, weather and time of day when generating text snippets.

+To be able to generate diverse and realistic stories, we believe it is important to incorporate AI/ML algorithms in the generation process.
 Existing works on generating text with given string usually involves training customized model or changing the generation process to deviate from auto-regressive manner, thus making it not convenient to leverage these methods(7,10,13).
 On the other hand, modification-based methods that swapps the words into templates/existing texts fails to generate diverse samples, and the generated texts depends on its template(8).
 With these issues in mind, we propose to make use of pre-trained style-aware language model with our modified search-based decoding algorithm that ensures the output text contains the target string.
 We show our method could generate results that are style-coherent and sntactically-sound when compared to human-written texts, and does not require the user to train a customized model.

 ## Approaches